hmrc/api-testing-template-scalatest.g8/README.md

 A shell script is available to generate a repository from the template and ensure it compiles.
 Steps to run this script are documented here:
 [./test-api-testing-template-scalatest.sh](test-api-testing-template-scalatest.sh)

-**Note:** The script does not include any assertionsas the test repository contains no tests.
+**Note:** The script does not include any assertions as the test repository contains no tests.

 ### Scalafmt
 The generated template has already been formatted using scalafmt as well as containing a `.scalafmt.conf` configuration and sbt scalafmt plugin ready for teams to use.